 How do you become eligible to be a part of the Amazon online community?
 It’s not that difficult at all.

-In fact, there’s only one requirement: you must have spent $50 on Amazon using a valid credit or debit card.
+In fact, there’s only one requirement—you must have spent $50 on Amazon using a valid credit or debit card in the past 12 months.

 That’s it.
 In this day and age, it’s probably harder to find someone over the age of 18 who hasn’t spent that much money on Amazon than someone who has, so it’s safe to say that almost everybody qualifies to be a part of the community.

-Note that even if you haven’t spent that much money on Amazon, you’re still allowed to post Customer Questions, read content posted by other customers, and create or modify Profile pages.
+Note that even if you haven’t spent that much money on Amazon, you’re still allowed to read content posted by other contributors, or create or modify Profile pages, Shopping Lists, Wish Lists or Registries.

 If you want to stay in Amazon’s good graces as you post on the company’s website, make sure that you’re a part of the conversation.
 That is, be certain that your comments are either relevant or helpful where you post them.